Branching random tessellations with interaction: A thermodynamic view: Proofs

-Next, each $\bP\in\sP_{\Th,P,\infty,\g}$ admits some division kernel $\Phi$, and $\cH_{[n]}^\inn(\bP)\le\eta:= n^d\g$ by Lemma \ref{lem:entr_lb}.
+Next, each $\bP\in\sP_{\Theta,P,\infty,\gamma}$ admits some division kernel $\Phi$, and $\cH_{[n]}^\inn(\bP)\le\eta:= n^d\gamma$ by Lemma~\ref{lementrlb}.
 Since

-by definition and Remark \ref{rem:localised_Gibbs}, we can conclude that the set
+by definition and Remark~\ref{remlocalisedGibbs}, we can conclude that the set

-in $\cB_{[n]}^{0,\partial}$ has measure at least $1-\e$ for $\bP$.
+in $\cB_{[n]}^{0,\partial}$ has measure at least $1-\varepsilon$ for $\bP$.
 It follows that

-because $\inn_{[n]}(s,\bT_{[n]}^\partial)\supset W$ for all $\bT\in A_n$ and all $s$; recall \eqref{eq:inn_W}.
-The next step is to use the inequality \eqref{eq:var_form1}.
-For $\bT\in A_n\cap H_n$, this inequality shows that
+because $\inn_{[n]}(s,\bT_{[n]}^\partial)\supset W$ for all $\bT\in A_n$ and all $s$; recall (\ref{eqinnW}).
+The next step is to use the inequality (\ref{eqvarform1}).
+For $\bT \in A_n\cap H_n$, this inequality shows that

-since $\bG_{[n]}^{\L}(\,\cdot\,|\bT_{[n]}^\partial)=\bPi^\L_W(T_{W,0},\,\cdot\,)$ on $\cB_W$ when $\bT\in A_n$.
-Inserting this into the previous inequality we find
+since $\bG_{[n]}^{\Lambda}( \cdot|\bT_{[n]}^\partial)=\bPi ^\Lambda _W(T_{W,0}, \cdot)$ on $\cB_W$ when $\bT\in A_n$.
+Inserting this into the previous inequality, we find

-Letting $k\ti$, using the dominated convergence theorem, and noting that $\e$ was chosen arbitrarily, we arrive at the lemma. \end{proof}
+Letting $k\to\infty$, using the dominated convergence theorem, and noting that $\varepsilon$ was chosen arbitrarily, we arrive at the lemma. \end{pf}

-The preceding lemma verifies the conditions of Propositions (4.9) and (4.15) of \cite{GEO}, which imply that $\sP_{\Th,P,\infty,\g}$ is relatively compact and relatively sequentially compact within the class of all translation invariant BRTs.
-However, this does not yet imply that each limit of a net in $\sP_{\Th,P,\infty,\g}$ also satisfies the first-moment condition \eqref{eq:i(P)}.
-This is the reason why we need to introduce the bound $i_1(\bP)\le\b$ which makes this fact obvious.
-The proof of Theorem \ref{thm:level_sets} is thus complete.
+The preceding lemma verifies the conditions of Propositions~4.9~and~4.15 of~\cite{GEO}, which imply that $\sP_{\Theta,P,\infty,\gamma}$ is relatively compact and relatively sequentially compact within the class of all translation invariant BRTs.
+However, this does not yet imply that each limit of a net in $\sP _{\Theta,P,\infty,\gamma}$ also satisfies the first-moment condition.
+(This is because $h^\inn$ is the limit of \emph{conditional} entropies which do not allow to control the number of cells that hit the boundary.
+But this number enters into the hitting intensity $i_1$.)
+The simplest way to deal with this problem is to add the bound $i_1\le \beta$ which trivially implies (\ref{eqiP}) also for all limiting BRTs.
+The proof of Theorem~\ref{thmlevelsets} is therefore complete.